jdibenes/hl2ss/README.md

 ## Unity plugin (preview)

 For streaming sensor data from a Unity application and creating primitives remotely.
 Spatial input and IMU streams are currently not supported.
-Front Camera stream is currently disabled in order to use the Device Portal Mixed Reality capture for Hologram visualization.
+Front Camera stream is currently disabled in order to use the Device Portal Mixed Reality Capture for hologram visualization (debugging).

 **Using the plugin**